Dynamics on fractals and fractal distributions: Introduction

 There is in general no reason the scenery distributions should converge as $T\rightarrow\infty$.
-In the case where they do we introduce the following terminology (Gavish \cite{Gavish09}): \footnote{Gavish uses the term {}``measures with uniformly scaling sceneries'', but we prefer the shorter name. } \begin{defn} Let $\mu\in\mathcal{M}$ and $x\in\supp\mu$. \begin{enumerate} \item If $\left\langle \mu\right\rangle _{x,T}\rightarrow P$ as $T\rightarrow\infty$ we say that $\mu$ \emph{generates} $P$ at $x$. \item If $\mu$ generates a distribution $P_{x}$ at $\mu$-a.e. $x$, we say that $\mu$ is a \emph{scaling measure }(SM). \item If $\mu$ generates the same distribution $P$ at a.e. point then $\mu$ is a \emph{uniformly scaling measure }(USM) and $\mu$ generates $P$. \end{enumerate} \end{defn} There is a close relation between FDs and SMs, similar to the relation between an invariant measure on a dynamical system and a generic point for the measure.
-In one direction, the following claim is an easy consequence of the definitions and the ergodic theorem: \begin{thm} If $P$ is an FD then $P$-a.e. measure is a USM generating the ergodic component of $P$ to which $\mu$ belongs. \end{thm} For the proof see Section \ref{sub:CP-to-USM}.
-The converse is less trivial: \begin{thm} If $\mu\in\mathcal{M}$ then for $\mu$-a.e. $x$, every accumulation point of $\left\langle \mu\right\rangle _{x,T}^{\sqr}$ is an FD.
-In particular, if $\mu$ generates $P$ then $P$ is an FD. \end{thm} See section \ref{sec:Equivalence-of-the}.

-While it is fairly obvious \footnote{Actually this is somewhat tedious to prove directly, due to the discontinuity of the action of $S^{\sqr}$. } that an accumulation point of the scenery distributions is $S^{\sqr}$-invariant, it is remarkable that the distribution should have the additional spatial invariance of an FD.
-This fact is analogous to a similar one discovered by P. M\"{o}rters and D. Preiss \cite{MortersPreiss98}, namely that Z\"{a}hle distributions arise as the limiting distributions of sceneries of measures with average local density $\alpha$ using the scaling operation $S^{\alpha}$.
+In the case where they do we introduce the following terminology (Gavish \cite{Gavish09}): \footnote{Gavish uses the term ``measures with uniformly scaling sceneries'', but we prefer the shorter name. } \begin{defn} Let $\mu\in\mathcal{M}$ and $x\in\supp\mu$. \begin{enumerate} \item If $\left\langle \mu\right\rangle _{x,T}^{\sqr}\rightarrow P$ as $T\rightarrow\infty$ we say that $\mu$ \emph{generates} $P$ at $x$. \item If $\mu$ generates a distribution $P_{x}$ at $\mu$-a.e. $x$, we say that $\mu$ is a \emph{scaling measure }(SM). \item If $\mu$ generates the same distribution $P$ at a.e. point then $\mu$ is a \emph{uniformly scaling measure }(USM) and $\mu$ \emph{generates} $P$. \end{enumerate} \end{defn} There is a close relation between FDs and SMs, similar to the relation between an invariant measure on a dynamical system and a generic point for the measure.
+In one direction we have: \begin{thm} If $P$ is a FD then $P$-a.e. measure is a USM generating the ergodic component of $P$ to which $\mu$ belongs. \end{thm} For EFDs this is an easy consequence of the definitions and the ergodic theorem, which in turn implies the non-ergodic case using Theorem \ref{thm:EFD-ergodic-components}.
+For a detailed proof see Section \ref{sub:CP-to-USM}.
+The converse is also true but less trivial: \begin{thm} If $\mu\in\mathcal{M}$ then for $\mu$-a.e. $x$, every accumulation point of $\left\langle \mu\right\rangle _{x,T}^{\sqr}$ is a restricted FD.
+In particular, if $\mu$ generates $P$ then $P$ is a restricted FD. \end{thm} See section \ref{sec:Equivalence-of-the}.
+While it is fairly obvious \footnote{Actually this is somewhat tedious to prove directly, due to the discontinuity of the action of $S^{\sqr}$. } that an accumulation point of the scenery distributions is $S^{\sqr}$-invariant, it is remarkable that the distribution should have the additional spatial invariance of a FD.
+This fact is analogous to a similar phenomenon discovered by P. M\"{o}rters and D. Preiss \cite{MortersPreiss98}, namely that the limiting distributions of the sceneries $(\mu_{x,t}^{\alpha})_{t\geq0}$ are scale-invariant Palm distributions.